On the U.S.-Mexico border, hopes and fears after Biden’s order limiting asylum

 - Oops!Something went wrong.Please try again later.

 Razor wire along the Rio Grande on the Texas side of the U.S.-Mexico border.
-(Ariana Figueroa/States Newsroom)
+(Photo by Ariana Figueroa/States Newsroom)

-EL PASO, Texas — Seventeen-year-old Karina Parababire gently rocked her 3-month-old daughter as they waited in a migrant shelter before a Friday night bus ride to Chicago.
+EL PASO, Texas — Seventeen-year-old Karina Parababire gently rocked her three-month-old daughter as they waited in a migrant shelter before a Friday night bus ride to Chicago.

 “I want my daughter to have everything that I didn’t have,” Parababire, who traveled up the extremely dangerous route of the Darien Gap while pregnant, said in Spanish.